Eyuvaraj/Eyuvaraj/README.md

 # 👋 Hey there!
 I'm **Eyuvaraj D**

-I'm a passionate AI/ML developer and aspiring technologist, currently working as an **AI/ML Intern** at **Yuvabe** in Auroville, India.
+I'm a passionate AI/ML developer and aspiring technologist, currently working as an **AI/ML Developer** at **Yuvabe** in Auroville, India.
 I specialize in streamlining operations, building microservices, and deploying machine learning solutions.
 I'm always excited about new technologies and love solving problems that impact people and businesses.

 ---